-It has been recommended by your consultant team that you have a total knee replacement.
+It has been recommended by your consultant team that you have a partial knee replacement also known as a unicompartmental knee replacement (UKR).
 This leaflet will explain what this means for you and will answer most of the questions you may have regarding your surgery and what will happen.

-Please read the information carefully and bring it with you to all of your appointments and on admission to hospital for your knee replacement.
+Please read the information carefully and bring it with you to all of your appointments and on admission to hospital for your UKR.
 If there is anything you are still unsure about, please ask your consultant or one of the team.
 You should feel like you have all the information you need.